ManyTracks

 When we first moved to our current homestead, we discovered, to our surprise and dismay, that one summer was not long enough to build a complete homestead -- not even a complete house -- not even close.
 We also discovered that those unanticipated odds and ends drained a limited savings even faster than the grasshoppers devoured the new garden, planted on worn-out soil.
 Fall arrived with the house built up only as high as the footings.
 We looked around and made the responsible decision to move back down to the city to work for money for a few more years (which lasted two months before instinct overruled supposed responsible action, and we moved back to the homestead).

-But all our worldly goods were residing under a large sheet of heavy black plastic, where we had unloaded them from the moving van that spring, and had laid them out in more or less organized rows for their temporary stay until we got the house done that summer.
+But all our worldly goods were residing under a large sheet of heavy black plastic, where we had unloaded them from the U-Haul that spring, and had laid them out in more or less organized rows for their temporary stay until we got the house done that summer.
 So we thought.
 But now, it didn't seem the best storage facility for a longer duration.
 And besides, the thrill of crawling under that black plastic to find the particular box that had that one item in it that we wanted had long faded away.
 A neighbor down the road was baling straw about then.
 Ah hah!

 We bought enough bales of straw to stack, one over two, into a building eight feet wide on center by about twice that long, with an opening in one wall for a door.
 For the roof we had the eight foot rough wood forms we had made for the footings and walls of our planned house (ala Nearing slip-form type stone and cement wall, which later turned into an Oehler PSP wood type).
 We set the heavy forms, made of rough pine 2-by-4s and 1-by-6s, on the straw bale walls and covered the whole thing with the piece of 10 mil black plastic that had been covering our belongings.
 Scrap boards laid on the plastic kept it from blowing away.